Jagiellońska Street, Bydgoszcz: Means of communication

-First tram tracks on Jagiellońska street was built in 1901, at the creation of the third electric tram line (line "C" blue), from Wilczak to Skrzetusko.
+First tram tracks on Jagiellońska Street was built in 1901, at the creation of the third electric tram line (line "C" blue), from Wilczak to Skrzetusko.
 In 1904, the line was extended eastward to Bartodzieje, as the longest tram line (5.4 km) in the city.
-Between 1972 and 1974, in connection with the expansion of Jagiellońska street, the single-track line was converted into a two-way one.
+Between 1972 and 1974, in connection with the expansion of Jagiellońska Street, the single-track line was converted into a two-way one.

-Currently on the street.
-Jagiellonian run the following tram lines:
+Currently on the street run the following tram lines: